11rls11/ITESM-ICS-Schedule-Generator/README.md

 ### English

-The program extracts relevant information from your schedule PDF, such as:
+The program extracts relevant information from your schedule PDF, such as, but not limited to:

 - **Courses names**
 - **Professors names**
 - **Classes length**
-- **Class duration dates** *(a period or more, skipping vacational periods, holiday and TEC weeks, if the class is not a TEC Week)*
+- **Class duration dates** *(a period or more, skipping vacational periods, holidays and TEC weeks, if the class is not a TEC Week)*
 - **Locations** *(Classrooms, Areas, Remote/Online, etc.)*

 Using this information, it creates events in iCalendar (.ics) format that you can import into calendar applications like Google Calendar, Outlook, or your mobile device's calendar.